-The Maze Trail Professional Review and Guide
+The Maze Trail Professional Guide

 "The Maze District of Canyonlands National Park, separated from the rest of the park by the Green and Colorado Rivers, is one of the most rugged and remote desert areas in the United States.
 As described above, just getting there requires seven bone rattling hours of driving across a narrow unimproved road, the last fourteen miles of which cannot be completed without a 4WD vehicle.
 To their credit, the National Park Service intends to preserve the remoteness, and there are no plans to improve the access road.

 Indeed, there could hardly be a more appropriate preamble to an experience in the Maze than the long journey across the open desert required to reach it; the rugged canyon country’s isolation definitely adds its appeal.
 Many hikers complete the basic loop in one day, but spending an extra night in the canyons will allow you to include a side trip to the Maze Overlook, the best single place to see the Maze from above.
 Also, it would be a shame not to spend part of a day exploring a few side canyons before climbing back to the trailhead."